nestoxuy/OSCORP/readme.md

 |**Lower left side**|![Lower left side](https://github.com/nestoxuy/OSCORP/blob/main/v-photos/Images/Lower_left_side.jpeg )
 |**Lower right side**|![Lower right side](https://github.com/nestoxuy/OSCORP/blob/main/v-photos/Images/Lower_right_side.jpeg )
 |**Upper side**|![Upper side](https://github.com/nestoxuy/OSCORP/blob/main/v-photos/Images/Upper_side.jpeg )|
+> [!NOTE]
+> The images shown are not of the final model; they are almost at the end.
+These are just a sample of what the robot looks like from all angles.

 # List of components used